MarkHoeber/tools-tech-syllabus/source/intro.rst

 You must bring curiosity and enthusiasm for hands on work.

 You must do the reading and watch videos before class, so we can use class time for discussion and hands-on learning.
+If you get stuck, search for answers, and ask on our class |GitHub - Issues| page.

+I've selected what I think are good articles and videos for this class.
+But there are many more.
+You are encouraged to search on your own, and if you learn a trick we haven't covered, share it.

+Class participation online, between class meetings, will be part of your grade.

 You are expected to collaborate, in small teams and as a class.
 There will be team projects -- after all, that is how most of you will work.
 I will comment on your work.
 You are encouraged to help each other and comment on each other's work as well.